18 Best Chinese Sauces: Origins, Flavours and Serving Suggestions

 #13 Garlic Sauce

-Although many variations of this sauce exist, garlic sauce contains a medley of key ingredients such as sesame oil, vinegar and soy sauce to help accentuate the flavour of garlic.
-This aromatic sauce goes well with steamed dishes and vegetable stir-frys; add chilli flakes or pepper for that little bit of heat!
+Although many variations of this sauce exist, garlic sauce contains a medley of key Chinese ingredients such as sesame oil, vinegar and soy sauce to help accentuate the flavour of garlic.
+This aromatic sauce goes well with steamed dishes including fish and vegetable stir-fries; add chilli flakes or pepper for that little bit of heat!

 #14 Ginger Sauce

-A staple in Chinese cooking, many Chinese families have their own recipes for ginger sauce depending on which region of China they come from.
-This versatile condiment is often enjoyed with popular dishes such as Chinese soup dumplings (Xiao Long Bao) and Hainanese Chicken Rice.
+A staple in authentic Chinese cooking, many Chinese families have their own recipes for ginger sauce depending on which region of China they come from.
+This versatile condiment is often enjoyed with popular dishes such as Chinese soup dumplings (Xiao Long Bao), Steamed Fish, and Hainanese Chicken Rice.

 #15 Yellow Bean Sauce